sgo/ubuntu-packager-plugin/README.md

 A basic Ubuntu/Debian packager plugin for [Gradle](http://gradle.org).
 It has some quirks but it should be possible to use it to create packages.

+Note: the plugin is available in maven central so you can start using it right away.

 Restriction
 -----------